arangodb/docs/3.5/aql/fundamentals-syntax.md

 locations in a query.
 This also makes all keywords **reserved words** that must not be used for other purposes than they are intended for.

-For example, it is not possible to use a keyword as literal unquoted string for a collection or attribute name.
+For example, it is not possible to use a keyword as literal unquoted string (identifier) for a collection or attribute name.
 If a collection or attribute needs to have the same name as a keyword, then the collection or attribute name needs to be quoted / escaped in the query (also see [Names](#names)).

 Keywords are case-insensitive, meaning they can be specified in lower, upper, or mixed case in queries.
 In this documentation, all keywords are written in upper